TRUE-Metrics-io/truemetrics_android_demo_app_p/README.md

 # Truemetrics Android SDK

-Tutorials and documations can be found here: https://docu.truemetrics.cloud/
+Tutorials and documentation can be found here: https://docu.truemetrics.cloud/